Bachelor of Advanced Humanities (Honours)

 Once your Field of Study has been declared you will be able to enrol in the Honours Research Thesis course through mySI-net.

-As the Honours Research Thesis is a full-year course, be sure to enrol in this course code in both semester one and semester two of your honours year.
+As the Honours Research Thesis is a full-year course, be sure to enrol in this course code in both semester one and semester two of your honours year as per the Study Plan on your Honours Proposal form.

 If you have any questions on this process to enrol in honours, please email advhum@uq.edu.au.

-If you need to withdraw from your Honours Research Thesis course in semester one, please ensure to drop this course from semester two as well.
+If you need to withdraw from your Honours Research Thesis course in your first semester, you must ensure to drop this course from subsequent semesters as well.

 Art History, Drama, English Literature: student.commarts@uq.edu.au